 MEMPHIS IN C-USA TOURNEY

-Memphis is this year's C-USA Tournament No. 2 seed, and it is the fourth time the Tigers are the tournament's second seed.
-Memphis has also been the No. 1, No. 2, No. 3, No. 4, No. 7, No. 8 and No. 11 seed in past C-USA Tournaments.
+Memphis is this year's C-USA Tournament No. 1 seed, and it is the fourth-straight season the Tigers are the tournament's top seed.
+Memphis has been the No. 1, No. 2, No. 3, No. 4, No. 7, No. 8 and No. 11 seed in past C-USA Tournaments.

-In C-USA Tournament games played outside Memphis, the Tigers have a 2-7 record (.222 winning percentage).
+Under head coach John Calipari, the Tigers have a 14-5 record (.737 winning percentage) in the C-USA Tournament.
 The following shows the Tigers' seed and record in the C-USA Tournament year-by-year:

 Year Seed Record

-MEMPHIS IN LEAGUE POSTSEASON OUTSIDE THE BLUFF CITY
+MEMPHIS IN THE POSTSEASON IN THE BLUFF CITY

-For more Memphis/Conference USA notes, please click on the pdf link at the top of the page.
+For more Memphis/C-USA Tournament notes, click on pdf link at the top of the page.